 Do You Take Insurance?

-Yes, Recovery First takes numerous types of insurance.
-We currently accept the following:
+Yes, Recovery First takes numerous types of health insurance to help you cover the cost of substance use treatment.

-Even if you don’t have insurance with one of the companies listed above, we may be able to work with your insurance company on a case-by-case basis.
+Even if you don’t have an insurance plan that is in-network, we may be able to work with your insurance company on a case-by-case basis.

 What Happens at Intake?